 While not every case of cirrhosis can be avoided, there are ways to prevent it.

-Pursuing a lifestyle that includes a nutritious diet, physical activity, moderate to limited alcohol intake, and regular physical appointments with a doctor are all ways to keep your liver in great shape.
+Pursuing a lifestyle that includes a nutritious diet, physical activity, moderate to limited alcohol intake, and regular appointments with a doctor are all ways to keep your liver in great shape.